Ga11u/tekna-workshop/mongodb/README.md

 MongoDB has two replication modalities: mirrors of replicas and sharding.

 ### Cluster of mirror replicas
-Now we are going to setup a cluster of mirrors of replicas, where each replica has the same data as the others (like a mirror).
+Now we are going to set up a cluster of mirrors of replicas, where each replica has the same data as the others (like a mirror).

 For this you can use the following docker-compose or do `cp docker-compose-cluster.yml docker-compose.yml` (if you have cloned the git repo):